 Teen Town is making its third straight Berks Jazz Fest appearance on Friday, August 20, at 7 p.m. at the DoubleTree by Hilton Reading Club ECP.
 The trio will open for the Pat Bianchi Quartet featuring Joe Locke, Paul Bollenback and Byron Landham.

 Severn developed a love for bass before he could even talk.
 His devotion to music and his desire to master every aspect of the instrument has taken him on an eventful journey.

 He has received five DownBeat awards, two Jazz Education Network awards and a nomination from the Central PA Music Hall of Fame.
 He also has performed coast to coast, appeared at many notable music festivals, performed alongside several of his musical idols, recorded his award-winning original music with prominent jazz artists and has had his music spun on the radio around the world.

-The Boscov’s Berks Jazz Fest is presented by the Berks Arts Council.
+The Boscov’s Berks Jazz Fest is presented by Berks Arts.